Skip to main content

 § 26 SGB III

-Unemployment insurance ("Arbeitslosenversicherung") is deducted from salaries when being paid.
-The employee does not have to worry about them.
-As a rule, the employer is responsible for paying half of the contribution towards unemployment insurance, the employee the other half.
+Unemployment insurance ("Arbeitslosenversicherung") will generally be deducted automatically from salaries before being paid.
+As a rule, the employer is responsible for paying half of the contribution towards unemployment insurance, the employee the other half, which will generally be deducted automatically.

-Within the unemployment insurance scheme, the local employment agency ("Agentur für Arbeit") actively promotes employment (mediation, further training) and provides income support ("Arbeitslosengeld").
+As part of the unemployment insurance scheme, the local employment agency ("Agentur für Arbeit") actively promotes employment (mediation, further training) and provides income support ("Arbeitslosengeld") for those receiving unemployment benefits.

-Those meeting the entitlement criteria (i.e. who were employed in Germany immediately before becoming unemployed and paid social security contributions in Germany for a minimum of 12 months in the past 2 years) and are available for work are entitled to claim German unemployment benefits.
+Those meeting the entitlement criteria (i.e. who were employed in Germany immediately before becoming unemployed and paid social security contributions in Germany for a minimum of twelve months in the past two years) and are available for work are entitled to claim German unemployment benefits.

-Past periods of employment in Member States of the EU / EEA States and Switzerland can be taken into account.
-For this purpose you will need the form PD U1 / E301 stating the periods in which you have worked as an insured employee.
-This form can be obtained from the National Insurannce of the concerned states.
-The official blank forms provided by the German employment agency can be found under "Further Information".
+Past periods of employment in Member States of the EUEEA States and Switzerland can generally also be taken into account.
+For this purpose, the form PD U1 / E301 will need to be completed with the periods worked as an insured employee in the relevant state or states.
+This form can be obtained from the National Insurannce of the relevant state or states.
+The official blank forms provided by the German employment agency can be found below under "Further Information".

 Fellowships are usually exempt from compulsory social security payments.

-To what extent benefits accrued in Germany will be recognized by unemployment insurance companies in other countries must be ascertained in the respective country.
-If you are returning to a country which does not have a Social Security Agreement ("Sozialversicherungsabkommen") with Germany, it will not be possible to receive German unemployment benefit there.
+To what extent benefits accrued in Germany will be recognized by unemployment insurance companies in other countries must be ascertained in each individual country.
+If you are returning to a country that does not have a Social Security Agreement ("Sozialversicherungsabkommen") with Germany, it will not be possible to receive German unemployment benefit there.

 While drawing unemployment benefit ("Arbeitslosengeld"), recipients' contributions towards health insurance and long-term care insurance are paid by the Employment Agency ("Agentur für Arbeit").
 Statutory pension scheme contributions will also be paid.
-The unemployment insurance provider is the German Federal Employment Agency ("Bundesagentur für Arbeit"), represented by its Local Employment Agencies.
+The unemployment insurance provider is the German Federal Employment Agency, represented by its Local Employment Agencies.

 Further Information